 Easy Slug Remedy

 My personal favourite is the pelleted slug bait and poison.
-It’s easy to use and apply.
-It works without you having to do anything else.
+It’s easy to use and apply, it works without you having to do anything else.
 The slugs and snails eat the pellets thinking that it’s food, they crawl away, dehydrate and then die.
-Just reapply the bait after 1-2 weeks or heavy rains and you’ll see a great reduction in their numbers.
+Just reapply the bait every 1-2 weeks or after heavy rains and you’ll see a great reduction in their numbers.
+Doing this will more effectively kill all the generations as they happen.

 Leave a comment below and let me know if you need more help with slugs and snails.